DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

  - `SHA3/384`
  - `SHA3/512`
 * `Rsa-Sig` - *One parameter.* **RSA Sig**niert, or **RSA Sig**ned.
 The stream is digitally signed with an RSA private key, using the result of the specified hash function on the uncompressed data with PKCS#7 padding.
 The signature may be verified using the corresponding RSA public key.
 Should be encrypted.
-* `Rsa-Sig-Id` - *One parameter.* A value (string or binary) which identifies the public key an encoder should use to verify `Rsa-Sig`.
+* `Rsa-Sig-Id` - *One parameter.* A value (string or binary) which identifies the RSA public key an encoder should use to verify `Rsa-Sig`.
 Usable only if `Rsa-Sig` is also present.
 Should be encrypted.
+* `Dsa-Sig` - *One parameter.* Same as `Rsa-Sig`, but using the [DSA](https://en.wikipedia.org/wiki/Digital_Signature_Algorithm) algorithm.
+The *r,s* signature values are transmitted using [DER encoding](https://en.wikipedia.org/wiki/X.690).
+The message value *k* is generated deterministically using an HMAC of the specified hash function, as described in [RFC 6979](https://tools.ietf.org/html/rfc6979).
+Should be encrypted.
+* `Dsa-Sig-Id` - *One parameter.* A value which identifies the DSA public key used by `Dsa-Sig`.
+Usable only if `Dsa-Sig` is also present.
+Should be encrypted.
+* `ECDsa-Sig` - *One parameter.* Same as `Dsa-Sig`, but using the [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) algorithm.
+* `ECDsa-Sig-Id` - *One parameter.* A value which identifies the ECDSA public key used by `ECDsa-Sig`.
+Usable only if `ECDsa-Sig` is also present.
+Should be encrypted.
 * `Rsa-Sch` - *One parameter.* **RSA Sch**lüssel ("RSA key").
 Usable only if `AES` is also present.
 The encryption key is encrypted using an RSA public key with PKCS#7 padding, and is used as the parameter.
 A decoder may then use the corresponding private key to decrypt the key.
 The original password may also be used.
-Encoders and decoders must make sure that the same key is not used for `Rsa-Sig` and `Rsa-Sch`.
+Encoders and decoders must make sure that the same key is not used for `Rsa-Sig` and `Rsa-Sch` because that would just be silly.
 Must be in plaintext.

 If a decoder encounters contradictory values (i.e. both `LZMA` and `DEF`), it should stop attempting to decode the file rather than trying to guess what to use, and should inform the user of this error.
 If a decoder encounters redundant values (i.e. two `Name` items which are each followed by the same filename), the duplicates should be ignored.